wix-incubator/wix-embedded-mysql/README.md

 Sorry for inconvenience:/

 ## Problems
- - ubuntu precise linux32 fails due to missing libaio1.so - 'apt-get install libaio1' fixed this, but maybe we should instruct to make sure it exists or fetch it?
-Basically need a strategy on missing dependencies here.
+ - ubuntu precise linux32/64 fails due to missing libaio1.so - 'apt-get install libaio1' fixed this.
+Guess we should leave it for devs to make sure deps are in proper shape on their machines.

 ## TODO
  - submit a patch to flapdoodle process to get rid of a fork;